Instructions for Prospective Authors

 Book Proposal Guidelines

-- Comparison to the most important, germane books.
+- Comparison to other works in the field

-- Length of work (preferably in words) and number of illustrations (what kind?).
+- Length of work (preferably in words) and number and type of illustrations

 Joyce Harrison, Editor in Chief

 Joyce Harrison oversees the Press’s publishing programs in military and intelligence studies, including the Modern War Studies series.
-For the present, she also handles the Press’s lists in politics and legal history.
 Joyce has acquired books in U.S. history, military history, Civil War studies, and other fields during her publishing career, most recently with the Kent State University Press and the University Press of Kentucky.
 She is a native of Baltimore, and has an M.A. in musicology from the Eastman School of Music.

 Kim Hogeland, Acquisitions Editor